jaydeepw/poly-picker/README.md

 Getting started
 ==========

-Add camera permissions and required features to you AndroidManifest.xml
+Add camera permissions and required features to your AndroidManifest.xml

 ```xml>